Getty Images; Melissa Herwitt / E! Illustration

 For one thing, somehow we've gotten lucky, having happened upon the era where those who broke out in their early 20s—or, like Witherspoon, in their teens—are still glorified by the glossy magazines, have branched out into producing and other visible off-camera endeavors, and also continue to work regularly.
 The ever-growing prestige of television, which was not as desirable an option for movie stars 10 years ago, has ensured that there's always an "event" production on the horizon.
 And frankly—because to deny that aesthetics don't come into play would be silly—everyone mentioned above looks friggin' terrific.

 But the fact that these women are, in fact, no longer 25 has historically meant that their age becomes a factor in the casting process, in a way that it simply doesn't become for men.
-Not that 35-year-olds should still be playing high school students just to prove a point, but while 65-year-old Liam Neeson is going to be saving a train full of people from certain doom in The Commuter, he doesn't have a 65-year-old wife waiting for him at home.
-Instead, he's got 44-year-old Vera Farmiga.
-(And they're just supposed to be a regular couple, not a purposeful patriarchal mismatch like 48-year-old Javier Bardem and 27-year-old Jennifer Lawrence in mother!, or a representational couple like 25-year-old Emma Stone and 53-year-old Colin Firth in Woody Allen's Magic in the Moonlight.)
+Not that 35-year-olds should still be playing high school students just to prove a point, but when the likes of Emma Stone and Jennifer Lawrence are repeatedly being paired up with men at least 15 years their senior in films, you wonder what happened to all the actors and actresses who could've closed that gap.
+(And those are just "normal" story lines, not the purposefully patriarchal mismatch of 48-year-old Javier Bardem and 27-year-old Lawrence in mother!, or a representational couple like 25-year-old Stone and 53-year-old Colin Firth in Woody Allen's Magic in the Moonlight.)

 "Everyone asks why I had never worked with Tom before—it is something that I had always hoped would happen," Streep told the Los Angeles Times recently, referring to Tom Hanks, her co-star in The Post.
 "But, as he is 61 and I am 68, in Hollywood that means I would only ever have been appropriately cast as his mother or his grandmother."